RealmFive/my_john_deere_api/README.md

 authorize.verify(params[:oauth_verifier])
 ```

-### Interacting with the user's John Deere account
+## Interacting with the User's John Deere Account

 After authorization is complete, the `Client` object will provide most of the interface for this library.
 A client can
 be used with or without user credentials, because some API calls are specific to your application's relationship